ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 In addition to the extensive library of cloud apps that are natively available in Cloud Discovery, custom cloud apps – for example internally developed Line of Business (LOB) applications – can be added to provide visibility in their use.

-#### Design Considerations

 This allows Cloud Discovery to identify these custom cloud apps from uploaded firewall and proxy logs and enables security analysts to filter on them specifically.

-#### Design Decisions

-The tables below describe the Custom Apps design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 57 Custom Apps Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---